 None of the Fathers or councils of the Church was claiming that the practice was contrary to Scripture or tradition.
 They agreed that the practice of baptizing infants was the customary and appropriate practice since the days of the early Church; the only uncertainty seemed to be when—exactly—an infant should be baptized.
 Further evidence that infant baptism was the accepted practice in the early Church is the fact that if infant baptism had been opposed to the religious practices of the first believers, why do we have no record of early Christian writers condemning it?

 But Fundamentalists try to ignore the historical writings from the early Church which clearly indicate the legitimacy of infant baptism.
 They attempt to sidestep appeals to history by saying baptism requires faith and, since children are incapable of having faith, they cannot be baptized.
 It is true that Christ prescribed instruction and actual faith for adult converts (Matt.
 28:19–20), but his general law on the necessity of baptism (John 3:5) puts no restriction on the subjects of baptism.
 Although infants are included in the law he establishes, requirements of that law that are impossible to meet because of their age are not applicable to them.
-They cannot be expected to be instructed and have faith when they are incapable of receiving instruction or manifesting faith.
 The same was true of circumcision; faith in the Lord was necessary for an adult convert to receive it, but it was not necessary for the children of believers.

 It becomes apparent, then, that the Fundamentalist position on infant baptism is not really a consequence of the Bible’s strictures, but of the demands of Fundamentalism’s idea of salvation.
 In reality, the Bible indicates that infants are to be baptized, that they too are meant to inherit the kingdom of heaven.
 Further, the witness of the earliest Christian practices and writings must once and for all silence those who criticize the Catholic Church’s teaching on infant baptism.
 The Catholic Church is merely continuing the tradition established by the first Christians, who heeded the words of Christ: “Let the children come to me, and do not hinder them; for to such belongs the kingdom of God” (Luke 18:16).